tadhondup/Admin/.github/ISSUE_TEMPLATE/rfc.md

 ---
 name: RFC
-about: For all Request for Jobs
+about: For all Request for Comments
 title: ''
 labels: ''
 assignees: ''